 The Group applied AASB 17 effective from 1 October 2022 and restated prior period comparative information.
 This resulted in a decrease in opening retained earnings of \$37 million on 1 October 2022, an increase in profit after tax (2023: \$8 million), an increase in total assets (2023: \$22 million), and an increase in total liabilities (2023: \$51 million) in the Australia Retail division.
-The impact on earnings per share was not material.
 These adjustments were primarily driven by the impact of changes in the pattern of recognition of revenue on insurance contracts issued, changes in the pattern of recognition of the net cost of reinsurance and the valuation of profit commissions on reinsurance contracts held.